mikrostew/automaticowl.net/README.md

 ### layouts

-I use [handlebars](https://github.com/handlebars-lang/handlebars.js) for my [page layouts](https://github.com/mikrostew/automaticowl.net/tree/master/_includes/layouts).
-It's simple and fast, and I'm familiar with it from other projects.
+I use [nunjucks](https://mozilla.github.io/nunjucks/) for my [page layouts](https://github.com/mikrostew/automaticowl.net/tree/master/_includes/layouts).
+I had never heard of this templating language before using eleventy, but I like how it works and most things have been easy to figure out.

+I initially used [handlebars](https://github.com/handlebars-lang/handlebars.js) for layouts, but it does not have eough features for what I want.
+Specifically, I wanted to inline an SVG, with a configurable width and height, and I couldn't see a way to do that.

 ### CSS